Cats on the Roof

-A comedy with light touches of drama about friendship, love and cohabitation, the series is loosely based on an internet novel written by Kim Yu-ri.
+A comedy with light touches of drama about friendship, love and cohabitation, the series is loosely based on a web novel written by Kim Yu-ri.
 It was a hit, receiving an average viewership rating of 26.3% and a peak rating of 37.3%.

 Overview

 Kyung-min, a law student, is in desperate straits, so he decides to take it upon himself to help Hye-ryun's poor friend, Jung-eun.
 This is the beginning of an extremely volatile friendship that somehow ends with the two of them living together under one roof, or to be more specific, living in a room on top of the roof of an old building.

 This romantic setting provides the backdrop for this unlikely love story.
-Kyung-min's bratty ways clashes with Jung-eun's simple living, as he steadily takes advantage of her kindness and good nature.
+Kyung-min's bratty ways clash with Jung-eun's simple living, as he steadily takes advantage of her kindness and good nature.

-Synopsis

-Kyung-min is an orphan who was raised by his grandparents.
-His parents died many years ago in an accident.
-Both his grandparents love him very much.
-His grandmother especially so and accords to everything he does.
-As a result, he is spoiled and immature.
-He is a law student and lives in his own apartment funded by his rich grandparents money.
-Kyung-min likes a girl called Hye-ryun who is also rich and studying law with him.
-Hye-ryun pays Kyung-min no attention.

-Jung-eun comes from a humble background.
-Her father is a policeman and her mother a housewife.
-Jung-eun is self-proclaimed to be not very bright and has failed the employment examination repeatedly.
-As a result, it is difficult for her to find a job.
-However, she remains optimistic about her future.

-One day, Jung-eun's family decides to move to another town, away from Seoul.
-Jung eun is shocked and disapproves of the idea, however, under the patriarchal society of Korea, she has no choice.
-She secretly rents an attic room in an old building, however, before she can pay the deposit her immature younger brother finds her bank account booklet and steals the hard-earned money she has earned from her daily paper deliveries.
-Jung-eun is outraged and worries that her desire to remain in Seoul is shattered.